-MANUFACTURED HOUSING -- Any structure transportable in one (1) or more sections, which, in the traveling mode is eight (8) body feet or more in width and forty (40) body feet or more in length or, when erected on site, is three hundred twenty (320) square feet or more and which is built on a permanent chassis and designed to be used as a dwelling, with or without a permanent foundation, when connected to required utilities, which include plumbing, heating, and electrical heating systems contained therein.
+MANUFACTURED HOUSING -- Any structure transportable in one (1) or more sections and designed to be used as a dwelling, with or without a permanent foundation, when connected to required utilities, which include plumbing, heating, and electrical heating systems contained therein.
 Manufactured housing as herein defined shall not include pre-site-built housing as defined in RSA 674:31-a.
+[Amended 5/10/22]